 - Sister — As a sister, and soon to be Auntie you will want to spoil your niece or nephew.
 And rightly so.
 You will be a huge part of the baby’s development and life.
-And when it comes to buying a baby shower gift expect to pay around $100 to $150.
+And when it comes to buying a baby shower present expect to pay around $100 to $150.

 - Twins — Twins get an honourable mention.
-If the parents to be are having twins it can be a little tricky to buy for.
+If the parents-to-be are having twins it can be a little tricky to buy for.
 You have to double the quantities so no one misses out.
 Some companies do a twins gift set so expect to pay between $80 and $120.

 How much to spend on a work colleague